-Additionally, the EQ-i 2.0 can also be administered as a 360 assessment for individuals which combines the self-assessment data with perspectives of others who work with an individual to increase the quality of feedback and ensure that personal performance goals are aligned with organizational vision and goals.
+Additionally, the EQ-i 2.0® Emotional Quotient Inventory can also be administered as a 360 assessment for individuals.
+When administered as a 360 assessment, the self-assessment data is combined with perspectives of others who work with an individual.
+This increases the quality of feedback and ensures that personal performance goals are aligned with organizational vision and goals.

 Each comprehensive report provides participants with overall results and presents these using the five EQ composite areas: Self-Perception, Self-Expression, Interpersonal, Decision Making, and Stress Management.
 The report also provides a detailed interpretation of how effectively a participant uses the 15 EQ competencies and how, by balancing these competencies, they can significantly improve personal well-being, workplace and leadership performance, interpersonal relationships, and communication.

 The reports generated can be used in subsequent workshops as a foundational benchmark to begin building increased emotional intelligence capabilities.
-Data received from the EQ-i 2.0 is competency based, unlike a trait or personality style, and can be improved over time with specific adaptations to behaviors and mindsets.
+Data received from the EQ-i 2.0® Emotional Quotient Inventory is competency based, unlike a trait or personality style, and can be improved over time with specific adaptations to behaviors and mindsets.
 The report provides specific tips on the areas you would like to master, and the assessment can be retaken later to measure progress.